 Vγ9Vδ2 T cells can provide effective anti-tumor immune responses against both solid and haematological malignancies.
 The presence of Vγ9Vδ2 T cells correlates with increased survival for a wide range of cancers (Tosolini M. et al. 2017).
 Interestingly, Vγ9Vδ2 T cells, in contrast to ab T cells, infiltrate tumors independent of mutational tumor load.

 Support for the potential of γδ T cell-based therapies is provided by Buccheri S. et al. 2014, showing favourable clinical outcomes and low toxicity in a meta-analysis of γδ T cell-based immunotherapies both performed by adoptive cell therapies and in vivo activation with compounds such as synthetic γδ T cell ligands or aminobisphosphonates.

 LAVA’s bispecific γδ T cell engagers uniformly and specifically bind to the conserved T cell receptor of Vγ9Vδ2 T cells, providing a tumor target dependent response, avoiding generalized T cell activation known to induce side effects.

-Proof of principle has been established by in vitro and in vivo studies in which Vγ9Vδ2 T-cell engagers demonstrate potent tumor lysis independent of signaling escape mechanisms.
+Proof of principle has been established by in vitro and in/ex vivo studies in which Vγ9Vδ2 T cell engagers demonstrate potent tumor lysis of both tumor cell lines and primary patient materials.

-The company is working on several lead bispecific Vγ9Vδ2 T-cell engager candidates progressing towards the clinic.
+The company is currently working on several lead bispecific Vγ9Vδ2 T cell engager candidates that are progressing towards the clinic.